jean-roland/LCSF_Doc/index.md

 * `String`
 * `Byte Array`

-All the number types have fixed sizes of respectively (1, 2 and 4 bytes).
+All the number types have a maximum size of respectively (1, 2 and 4 bytes).
+Basic variable length encoding is used to remove unnecessary null value bytes during transmission.
 Strings must be null-terminated, therefore their sizes are implicit.

 ### Command Sequence